Plano-Concave Cylindrical Lenses, N-BK7, AR Coating: 650-1050 nm

 -A: 350-700 nm, -B: 650-1050 nm or -C:1050-1620 nm

 These high performance multilayer AR coatings have an average reflectance of less than 0.5% (per surface) across the specified wavelength ranges.
 The central peak in each curve is less than 0.25%.
-These coatings are designed for angles of incidence between 0 and 30 degrees (0.5 NA).
-For optics intended to be used at large angles, consider using a custom coating optimized at a 45 degree angle of incidence; these coatings are effective from 25 to 52 degrees.
+These coatings provide good performance for angles of incidence (AOI) between 0° and 30° (0.5 NA).
+For optics intended to be used at large angles, consider using a custom coating optimized at a 45° angle of incidence; this custom coating is effective from 25° to 52°.
 The plot shown below indicates the performance of the standard coatings in this family as a function of wavelength.
 Broadband coatings have a typical absorption of 0.25%, not shown in the reflectivity plots.